rebelsky/sams-assorted-musings-reflections/promoting-diversity-in-cs-at-grinnell.md

 Celebration of Women in Computing for a decade [6] and in the past few years we've added the Richard Tapia Celebration of Diversity in Computing to the mix.
 Even when we can't send all interested students (and we can rarely send all interested students), students usually come back from those conferences energized and enthusiastic about helping their peers [7].
+I appreciate the support I've received from our HHMI Grants, the Wilson Program, the President's Office, and our Alumni in making these trips possible.

 But you know what?
 I don't think it's any one thing the faculty has done that led to this growth, and it's not even every thing the faculty